MIT-Emerging-Talent/ET6-practice-code-review/solutions/tests/README_Simple_interest.md

 ## Features

-- **Interactive Input**: Prompts the user to enter the principal, interest rate, and time, and calculates the simple interest.
+- **Interactive Input**: Prompts the user to enter the principal,
+- interest rate, and time,
+  and calculates the simple interest.
-- **Simple Calculation**: Computes the interest using the standard simple interest formula.
+- **Simple Calculation**: Computes the interest using the simple interest formula.
-- **Unit Testing**: Includes tests to validate the correctness of the calculator’s functionality.
+- **Unit Testing**: to validate the correctness of the calculator’s functionality.

 ## How to Run the Calculator